Sangamani/Secure-private-EC2-access-using-bastion/README.md

 # Secure-private-EC2-access-using-bastion
-High Availability AWS architecture demonstrating secure access to private EC2 instances via a bastion host, including VPC design, public and private subnets, security groups, and HA testing.
+Built a secure, highly available AWS architecture using a bastion host for private EC2 access, an Application Load Balancer for web traffic, and Amazon EFS for shared storage.